 Like any river, the UCFR continues to migrate laterally across its floodplain.
-During high spring flows, the UCFR often flows outside its banks and begins to form new channels.
-While this process is a normal part of a functioning river, in the UCFR where so much of the floodplain is contaminated, it also poses a distinct risk.
-We observed the river flowing through several slickens at the time of our survey and noted evidence of recent flow through others.
+During high spring flows, the UCFR often flows outside its banks and begins to form new channels (avulsions).
+While this process is a normal part of a functioning river, in the UCFR, where so much of the floodplain is contaminated, it also poses a distinct risk due to erosion and sediment transport associated with avulsions.
+We observed the river flowing through several slickens at the time of our survey, and noted evidence of recent flow through others.
 As the UCFR cuts through these areas, it takes the contaminated material with it.
-This material undoubtably leads to temporary increases in surface water metals concentrations and likely ends up deposited as fine sediment downstream.
+This material undoubtedly leads to temporary increases in surface water metals concentrations and likely ends up deposited as fine sediment downstream.

 In some cases, slicken avulsions are caused by the direct erosive power of the river.
 These avulsions are often found on the downstream end of meander tabs where backwaters and eddies form.
 In other cases, avulsions may form from head-cutting caused by surface runoff over slickens.
-This surface runoff collects at the lowest point and can form a flow channel and head-cut (Figure 10).
+This surface runoff collects at the lowest point and can form a flow channel and head-cut (Figure 10 & 11).